Los Nevados National Natural Park

 Los Nevados National Natural Park (Parque Nacional Natural Los Nevados) is a national park located in the Cordillera Central of the Colombian Andes.
 The park features Colombia's highest and northernmost active volcanoes including the glacier-capped Nevado del Ruiz, Nevado del Tolima, and Nevado de Santa Isabel, and the formerly glaciated superpáramo peaks (paramillos) of Cisne, Santa Rosa and Quindío.
 Other elevated structures of volcanic origin within the park are Alto La Piraña, La Olleta, Cerro España, and the Peñas de Caracoli.
-Cerro Bravo and Cerro Machín are located outside the park but part of the same volcanic region.
+Cerro Bravo and Cerro Machín are located outside the park but form part of the same volcanic region.

 The park is located in the departments of Caldas, Quindío, Risaralda, Tolima and spans between the municipalities Manizales, Villamaría, Santa Rosa de Cabal, Pereira, Salento, Villahermosa, Anzoátegui, Santa Isabel, Murillo, Ibagué and Casabianca.

 State of the Park

-The park was temporarily closed by the authorities on March 31, 2023 because the Nevado del Ruiz Volcano had increased its activity and there were fears of a possible eruption.
+The park was temporarily closed by the authorities on March 31, 2023 amid fears of a possible eruption amid increased activity from the Nevado del Ruiz Volcano.
 On August 10 2023, the National Natural Parks of Colombia issued a resolution to reopen the park, authorizing the entrance of visitors.

 Entrance through Brisas sector (northern sector of the Park) is only allowed to Valle de las Tumbas since the Servicio Geológico Colombiano has declared Nevado del Ruiz Volcano's activity at Orange Alert Level (level II).
 It is highly recommended for visitors to consult the state of volcanic activity on the Servicio Geológico Colombiano's web page before visiting.